reginz/personal-website/src/database/designed-to-compare.md

 Creates such an unnecessary noise in the back of my mind.

-So I installed an app called (Beeper)[https://www.beeper.com/].
-It’s basically a client that connects all the messaging apps into one place, but I used it only for my socials.
+So I installed an app called [Beeper](https://www.beeper.com/).
+It's basically a client that connects all the messaging apps into one place, but I used it only for my socials.
 I connected my Instagram and Twitter to see what people were sending me and to keep up small talk with the people I love.

 And I deleted Instagram and Twitter from my phone.

 I can still watch videos from the websites of the socials by clicking the links people send, even if I don’t have the app.

-Viewing from browsers is definitely not as comfortable and they don’t have (infinite scrool.
-Which, honestly, should be the norm.)[https://www.uxtigers.com/post/ux-roundup-20250623]
+Viewing from browsers is definitely not as comfortable and they don't have [infinite scrool.
+Which, honestly, should be the norm.](https://www.uxtigers.com/post/ux-roundup-20250623)

 I think in the future, when we look back at social media consumption habits, the algorithms, and the design patterns, we’ll say, “What the fuck were people doing?”